Planck 2015 results. XIX. Constraints on primordial magnetic fields

 A possible way to detect magnetic helicity directly from CMB data is to study the polarized CMB (cross-) power spectra.
-A non-zero helicity in the PMFs changes the amplitudes of the parity-even power spectra and induces parity-odd cross-correlations between the temperature and $B$-polarization anisotropies and $E$- and $B$-polarization anisotropies \citep{2014Ballard}.
+A non-zero helicity in the PMFs changes the amplitudes of the parity-even power spectra and induces parity-odd cross-correlations between the temperature and $B$-polarization anisotropies and $E$- and $B$-polarization anisotropies \citep{2002PhRvD..65h3502P,2004PhRvD..69f3006C,2005PhRvD..71j3006K,2014Ballard}.
 Such parity-odd cross-correlators are also generated by Faraday rotation, but only due to homogeneous PMFs, not due to the stochastic model for PMFs considered in this paper \citep{kosowsky05}.
-A $B$-polarization signal can also arise from primordial tensor perturbations, gravitational lensing, or Faraday rotation of the CMB polarization plane, not only via magnetically-induced vector and tensor modes.
 Parity-odd signals may therefore give a more direct possibility for studying helical PMFs.

 Our present study for a stochastic background of helical PMFs is an extension of the model described in the previous section.
 We consider the impact of such PMFs on CMB anisotropies in temperature and polarization.
 Using the exact expressions for the energy-momentum tensor components including the helical contribution discussed by \cite{2014Ballard}, we derive the predictions for the impact of a helical PMF on the CMB power spectra in temperature and polarization.